Fiserv/card-developer/docs/release-notes/card/card_overview.md

 *   ![](assets/images/security-card.png)

-    #### Security
+    #### Securityto reduce chances of fraud

-    Increased touchpoints to deactivate or re-activate a card, increasing fraud mitigation
+    Increased touchpoints to deactivate or re-activate a card, to reduce chances of fraud.

 </div>
 <div class="col-md-4" markdown=1>